Accepts questions from anywhere.

 Not so much a question as an offer to assist the CES with questions dealing with fungi.
 I can and am very willing to assist.

-King County WA almost 4 years ago
+WA about 4 years ago

-Grant County WA over 4 years ago
+King County WA over 4 years ago